Marlborow/NefiaEngine/README.md

-Nefia Engine
+# Nefia Engine

-Nefia Engine is a custom LÖVE–powered client for Elin, designed to simplify modding and customization using Lua.
+Nefia Engine is a custom [LÖVE](https://love2d.org/)–powered client for Elin, designed to simplify modding and customization using Lua.
-## Features (Planned)

-    Fully Lua-scriptable core

-    Easy texture and asset swapping

-    Modular game systems for rapid experimentation

 ## Project Status